piyushkashyap07/linkedinEngage/README.md

 ### 3. Configure the Backend

-Once you've obtained your Gemini API key, you'll need to insert it into the backend configuration:
+Once you've obtained your Gemini API key, insert it into the backend configuration:

 1. Navigate to the `Backend` folder:
    ```bash